-Figure 1: The system architecture for recording live robot data includes logging mechanisms for continuous sensor measures into a MongoDB database and symbolic plan events into a KNOWROB knowledge base.
+Figure 1: The proposed system architecture for recording live robot data includes logging mechanisms for continuous sensor data into a MongoDB database, and symbolic plan events into a KNOWROB knowledge base.
 A virtual knowledge base interface integrates continuous data with the symbolic knowledge base.
-A specialized query interface reasons on the stored information.
+A specialized query interface allows reasoning on the stored information.

-3. the relations between them, including the temporal synchronization using global time stamps, how sensor data and changes in data structures cause changes in the beliefs and intentions of the robot, and how the interpretation of plans causes changes in the world.
+- 1. their symbolic beliefs and intentions, the intended course of action (i.e., the task tree of the plan execution), - 2. events and data from the perception system, and lower-level information like their position in the environment, their poses, etc, and - 3. the relations between them.
+This includes the temporal synchronization using global time stamps, how sensor data and changes in data structures cause changes in the beliefs and intentions of the robot, and how the interpretation of plans causes changes in the world.

 This information, coming from different sources, is combined to a timeline of events in the robot's knowledge base that allows ontological, teleological, causal and temporal reasoning.
 Figure 1 depicts the main components of the system which will be explained in more detail in the following sections.
 During task execution, the robot records comprehensive action logs.
-Symbolic plan events are directly asserted to the knowledge base (Section 5.1), including the task tree of the robot's control program, described as instances of the respective action classes, information about start and end times, references to manipulated objects, and success and failure states.
-Continuous measures like sensor data or the frequently updated robot pose are stored in an efficient and scalable database that supports high-volume and high-frequency data recording without slowing down the robot (Section 5.2).
-Both data sources are described using the same representation language as explained in Section 4.
+Symbolic plan events are directly asserted to the knowledge base (Section 5.1), including the task tree of the robot's control program, described as instances of the respective action classes, information about start and end times, references to manipulated objects, success and failure states, etc. Continuous data like sensor data or the frequently updated robot pose are stored in an efficient and scalable database which supports high-volume and high-frequency data recording without slowing down the robot (Section 5.2).
+Both data sources are described using the same representation language, explained in Section 4.
 The sensor data is integrated as a "virtual knowledge base" that provides an abstract query interface similar to the rest of the knowledge base.
-The representation forms the basis for sophisticated inference methods that can help the robot to take control decisions or diagnose plan failures, as described in Section 6.
+The representation forms the basis for sophisticated inference methods that can help the robot to take control decisions or diagnose plan failures which are described in Section 6.

-The CRAM_m system builds upon the functionality of existing components like the CRAM executive, the KNOWROB knowledge base, the robot self model in the SRDL language (Kunze, Roehm, & Beetz, 2011a), and a tool for logging sensor data into a database.
-In this work, we have integrated these components and have added new modules for logging high level plan events and designators from the CRAM executive, for accessing the logged sensor data from the KNOWROB knowledge base, for computing spatial transformations based on the logged data, and for reasoning about the combination of all this information.
+The CRAMm system builds upon the functionality of existing components like the CRAM executive, the KNOWROB knowledge base, the robot self-model in the SRDL language (Kunze, Roehm, & Beetz, 2011), and a tool for logging sensor data into a database.
+In this work, we have integrated these components and have added new modules for logging high level plan events and designators from the CRAM executive, for accessing the logged sensor data from the KNOWROB knowledge base, for computing spatial transformations based on the logged data, as well as predicates to reason about the combination of all this information.

-4. Formal Representation of Experiences
+4. Formal representation of experiences